thaipduong/sbkm/README.md

 Please check out our project website for more details: https://thaipduong.github.io/sbkm.

 ## Dependencies
 Our code is tested with Ubuntu 18.04 and Python 3.7.
-It depends on the following Python packages: numpy 1.17.4, scipy 1.6.2, pandas 1.1.0, rtree 0.9.4, matplotlib 3.1.0, scikit-learn 0.20.4.
+It depends on the following Python packages: ```numpy 1.17.4, scipy 1.6.2, pandas 1.1.0, rtree 0.9.4, matplotlib 3.1.0, scikit-learn 0.20.4```.
 Newer versions of these packages might work but have not been tested.
 ## Demo
 Run ```python sbkm_demo.py``` for a demo with Intel Research Lab dataset